GENIVI/rvi_core/CONFIGURE.md

 The external rvi node address is the address, as seen from the outside world, where this node's data link can be contacted.
 In IP based networks, this is usually a ```hostname:port``` value.
-In SMS-only networks, this would be the MSISDN of the node's mobile subscription.
+In SMS-only networks, this will be the MSISDN of the node's mobile subscription.
 Any traffic directed to the given address should be forwarded to the Data Link component.